 - Bring large pot of salted water to boil.
 Cook pasta shells for 3/4 of the time on the package directions.
 Drain and set aside.

 - While pasta is cooking, chop veggies and preheat oven to 350 degrees.

-- Cooking the filling: In a large skillet, melt Land O Lakes® Butter with Olive Oil and Sea Salt over medium-high heat.
+- Cooking the filling: In a large skillet, melt butter over medium-high heat.
 Sauté onion, garlic and asparagus for about 2 minutes before adding remaining vegetables and seasonings.
 Cook another 5-7 minutes or until tender.
 Pour into a bowl.
 Stir together with cottage cheese, Parmigiano Reggiano, eggs, salt and pepper.

 - Fill each shell with one heaping tablespoon of filling and place into a buttered casserole dish.
 Set aside.

-- Make the alfredo: Melt 1 cup Land O 'Lakes® Butter with Olive Oil and Sea Salt over medium heat.
+- Make the alfredo: Melt 1 cup butter over medium heat.
 Once butter is hot and crackling, whisk in heavy cream, Parmigiano Reggiano, salt and pepper.
 Whisk over medium heat until cheese melts, sauce comes together and is smooth.
 Pour over prepared shells and top with any remaining Parmesan cheese (optional).